func-i/ionic-coffee-boilerplate/README.md

 ## Build & development

 - npm install
+- `grunt` for building
-- Run `grunt` for building, `grunt serve` for preview.
+- `grunt serve` for preview

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+`grunt test` will run the unit tests with Karma and end-to-end tests with Protractor

+The Protractor tests require you to run the Selenium server on your local machine.
+Install the following:
+1. Java Development Kit (JDK)
+2. run `webdriver-manager update`

 ## Run server